next-theme/theme-next-docs/source/docs/troubleshooting.md

 description: NexT User Docs – Troubleshooting
 ---

+### Quick debug instructions

+Before submitting an Issue on GitHub, you can follow the steps below to debug:

+* If the error comes from a third-party service, such as the Gitalk comment system, please submit an Issue to their GitHub repository.
+* Execute `hexo clean`, clear the browser cache and disable all CDN services (e.g. Cloudflare Rocket Loader) - This may take some time to take effect.
+* Disable browser plug-ins or use other devices and browsers to test, because bugs may only occur in specific browsers.
+* Switch to another theme and check if the bug still exists (e.g. default theme landscape).
+In other words, prove that this is a bug of NexT, not Hexo.
+* Upgrade theme NexT to the latest version.
+* Upgrade Hexo and Hexo plugins to the latest version.
+* Upgrade Node.js and `npm` to the latest version.
+* Uninstall all non-essential Hexo plugins, or reinstall all plugins using `npm install --save`.

+If you get an error message from Hexo or your browser, please search in Google / Stackoverflow / GitHub Issues, or report it to us when submitting a new Issue.

 ### Keep up indentation

 When you edit any YAML configs, always need to keep up indents.